What is the Pill?

 What types of the Pill are there?

-There are many types of the Pill available; most come in a 28 day packet, containing hormone (active) pills, and up to 7 days of non-hormone (inactive) pills.
-When taking the inactive pills there is usually a withdrawal bleed, which is like a period.
+There are many different types of the Pill.
+Most come in a 28-day pack, which includes hormone (active) pills and up to 7 days of non-hormone (inactive) pills.
+When you take the inactive pills, you usually have a withdrawal bleed, which is like a period.

 How does the Pill work?